Together, We Win!

 • God cut out any parts of my heart that were unbelieving.
 I don’t have to understand it all to believe.
 If God says it, it’s true.
 God has taught my eyes to look beyond what is in front of me.

 • God has been working on the parts of my heart where I want to be in control.
-I’ve gotten so much better at trusting God – no matter what’s going on around me.
+I’ve gotten much better at trusting God – no matter what’s going on around me.
 I know who is in total control and it’s not me.
 Whenever I feel myself leaning into ‘control mode’ again, I know I need to step back and trust God as he orchestrates everything for my good.

 • My heart was shattered into a million broken, mangled pieces when my son, David Glasser, a Phoenix Police Officer was killed in the line of duty.
 I can feel God molding a new heart inside of me out of the debris.
 This heart is stronger with a much clearer focus on my forever home.